 I hope we reach a new level of health in community sports culture within my time.

-Candy has been used to lure kids for generations and I believe it’s time to raise our standards.
-Let’s stop using food as trophies in sports; and learn team sports nutrition early.
-For those that wish to see a change in their clubs please share this article with your club managers, committees, parents and coaches.
-If you know of other good role models please list them below!
+I hope we reach a new level of health in community sports culture during my time.
+Candy has been used to lure kids for generations, and it’s time to raise our standards.
+Let’s stop using food as trophies in sports and learn proper sports nutrition early.
+For those wishing to see change in their clubs, please share this article with your club managers, committees, parents, and coaches.
+If you know of other good role models, please list them below!